 - sRGB required.
 Kindle devices render in sRGB.
 Any other profile will render incorrectly.

 Bleed protects against cutting into your artwork.
 Safe zones protect text from getting cut off.
+They are two separate concepts that both matter.

 Spine text minimums